 🛡️What is GDPR?

-These days the topic of concern is GDPR.
+These days the topic of concern is WordPress GDPR Compliance.
 You might have heard of the term GDPR being discussed everywhere around the web.
 To explain it in a simple way, it’s a law built for the data protection.
 The GDPR or General Data Protection Regulation is a new data privacy law effective from May 25th, 2018.
 It particularly provides the citizens control over their personal data and change the data privacy approach of the companies all across the globe.
 GDPR is one of the positive steps taken for the individuals and brands.

 There are two main features of the GDPR: